SalviaSage/Keyboard-Layouts/TPA Typer/Readme.txt

 (13) The ejective, ingressive and implosive markers are located at the question mark key.

 (14) There are three more "r" themed keys above the "r" key.

-(15) Caps Lock + 'X' gives you the solidus character and Caps Lock + Shift + 'X' gives you the reverse solidus character.